 Experiential Learning for Graduate Students

 A practical, hands-on approach is embedded into graduate programs at LeBow, integrating experiential learning across all components of the student experience.
-Research-driven consulting projects, industry speakers, competitions and other engagements allow students to learn from companies such as Comcast, United Mettle, Accenture and more.
+Guest speakers, industry projects, residencies and other engagements allow students to learn from companies such as Comcast, United Mettle, Accenture and more.

 More Ways to Study Business Information Technology